mattst/MultipleSelectionScroller/README.md

   2. Scroll to next selection (forwards)
   3. Scroll to first selection
   4. Scroll to last selection
+- Automatic scroll cycling, from last selection to first and visa-versa
 - Clear to selection commands - clear all selections leaving a single cursor at:
-  1. Clear to first selection (not really needed, see 'Description')
+  1. Clear to first selection (not really needed, see 'Description' section)
   2. Clear to last selection
   3. Clear to selection on, or nearest to, the middle line (conceptually the '*current*' selection)
   4. Clear to middle line of visible area (ignore selection positions, just put cursor on middle line)
-- Automatic scroll cycling, from last selection to first and visa-versa
 - User feedback status messages, e.g. *"scroll at selection: 5 of 11"* or *"cleared at selection: 3 of 5"*

 ### Description

 Multiple Selection Scroller is a Sublime Text plugin which provides commands to allow scrolling forwards and backwards through the current selections by moving the visible region so that the next/previous selection is centered on the middle line.
 Cycling from the last selection up to the first and visa-versa is automatic.
 Commands to scroll straight to the first and to the last selection complete its scrolling functionality.

 Multiple Selection Scroller also provides commands to clear the selections whilst leaving a single cursor at the first selection, at the last selection, or at the selection on, or nearest to, the middle line (conceptually the '*current*' selection / the one you just scrolled to) and moving the visible region so that the single cursor is centered on the middle line.
-It also has a command to clear the selections whilst leaving a single cursor at the end of the middle line of the visible region (this ignores selections and does not move the visible region) - in other words clear the selections and leave a cursor on the middle line of the current scroll position.
+It also has a command to clear the selections whilst leaving a single cursor at the end of the middle line of the visible region (this ignores the positions of the selections and does not move the visible region) - in other words clear the selections and leave a cursor on the middle line of the current scroll position.

-Clearly the selection clearing command which leaves a cursor at the first selection is not really needed as the same thing is performed by pressing the `escape` key.
-It has only been included in the plugin's functionality to allow users to assign that task to the same key groupings as the other selection scrolling commands and to avoid the complex context based bindings associated with the `escape` key which are in the system default `.sublime- keymap` file.
+Note: Clearly the selection clearing command which leaves a cursor at the first selection is not really needed as the same thing is performed by pressing the `escape` key.
+It has only been included in the plugin's functionality to allow users to assign that task to the same key groupings as the other selection scrolling commands and to avoid the complex context based bindings associated with the `escape` key which are in the system default `.sublime-keymap` file.

 User feedback is given in the form of status messages.
 This tells the user which selection has just been placed on the middle line if scrolling (e.g. *"scroll at selection: 5 of 11"*), or at which selection the cursor has been left if clearing the selections (e.g. *"cleared at selection: 3 of 5"*).

 The plugin has settings to disable user feedback status messages and to prevent scroll cycling.

 ### Known Design Limitation (Not a Bug)

 Please be aware that there is a known design limitation of the plugin.
 Selections above the middle line on the first page of the buffer can not be moved to the middle line, Sublime Text has no `scroll_above_beginning` setting.
 If the `scroll_past_end` setting is set to true, which it is by default, then the first selection below the middle line on the last page of the buffer can be moved to the middle line, but any subsequent selections can not be.
 In both cases any remaining selections either above or below the middle line will be in the visible region on the screen so easy to spot.
 It should be noted that this limitation does not interfere with scroll cycling which continues to work correctly.
 [In real-world usage I have not found this inconvenient when it occurs, which is rarely.]

 ### Demo

-The scrolling in this demo does not appear very smooth, this is because a low frame rate was used to keep the demo's video file size down.
+The scrolling in this demo does not appear very smooth, this is because a low frame rate was used to keep the demo's file size down.
 The scrolling performed by the plugin is done by Sublime Text and it will be just as smooth as your usual scrolling is.

 The demo shows both selection scrolling and selection clearing functionality.